jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 snnTorch (in the module ``snn.functional``), and will be the subject of a future tutorial.

-That’s all the background taken care of now.
-Let’s finally dive into training a fully-connected spiking neural net.
+With all of the background theory having been taken care of, let’s finally dive into training a fully-connected spiking neural net.

 5. Setting up the Static MNIST Dataset